bryanch0430-web/project/README.md

    python Crypto.py
     ```

-- BTC and ETH prediction perform the worst
+- BTC and ETH prediction perform the worst (It may need change the start date for improving the dataset)
-- ENS, BNB and SOL perform the best (r2 score > 0.9)
+- ENS, BNB and SOL prediction perform the best (r2 score > 0.9)
+- The Bayesian LSTM is particularly suited to the task that data is noisy, and an understanding of prediction uncertainty can guide better decision-making.